-The Hudson River Valley is famous for good reason, and as New Jerseyites, we often forget that our access to world-class views is just a short car ride away.
+The Hudson River Valley is famous for good reason, and as New Jerseyians, we often forget that access to world-class views is just a short car ride away.
 Sprinkled around vast stretches of the Hudson River are small towns bubbling with history, flowing with energy, and dripping with delicious restaurants.
 Cold Spring is one of those towns.
 Tucked next to the river, the village is quietly cosmopolitan and an absolute delight to visit on a warm summer’s day.
-Just over an hour outside of Montclair, it’s a great getaway in any season!
-Read on to plan your Cold Spring outing.
+Just over an hour outside of Montclair, it’s a great getaway in any season.
+Read on to plan your Cold Spring, NY outing.

 Cold Spring is a historic village located on the banks of the Hudson River a mere 50 miles north of New York City.
 Before the 1600s, this region was used as a significant waterway by Native Americans.
 Then, beginning in the 1730s, the area grew into a small trading hamlet alongside the river.
 With access to cheap lumber and iron ore, Cold Spring became the site of the West Point Foundry (West Point is just across the river), which provided munitions for the Union Army during the Civil War.